Shell sees oil demand peaking by late 2020s as electric car sales grow

 3 Min Read

-LONDON (Reuters) - The world's oil consumption could peak as early as the end of the next decade as electric vehicles become more popular, Royal Dutch Shell Chief Executive Ben van Beurden said on Thursday.
+LONDON (Reuters) - The world's oil consumption could peak as early as the end of the next decade as electric vehicles become more popular, Royal Dutch Shell RDS.A Chief Executive Ben van Beurden said on Thursday.

 The prospect of a decline in oil consumption after more than a century of growth as the world switches to burning cleaner fuels is gathering pace.
 On Wednesday Britain announced plans to ban diesel and gasoline vehicles by 2040, following a similar move by France.